 How much do they cost:

-$60 rain barrel system
+$60 rain barrel full system including diverter

 55 gallon recycled food-grade barrel from Container Compliance (dimensions 3' tall x 2' wide), downspout diverter, spigot, hose barb (to hook up to diverter hose to barrel).

-$20 extra rain barrel
+$20 extra rain barrel (offered at our workshops later in the season)

 55 gallon rain barrel to hook up to a full system to make a two-barrel system.
 Includes two hose barbs to connect barrels (hose connection not included but can be cut from hose of Garden Water Saver diverter if used, if not, you will need to get a connector hose)